oscar8880/keyboard-shortcut-plugin/README.md

 twilio plugins:install @twilio-labs/plugin-flex@beta
 ```

+## Usage

+Once the Plugin is running, you can open a guide to available shortcuts by pressing the 'G' key, or by clicking the question mark in the top left of the UI.
+There you will find a list of actions that can be triggered via the keyboard, and the key combinations require to trigger them.

 ## Deployment

 For details on how to deploy this, or any, Flex Plugin refer to this documentation on the [Twilio Docs](https://www.twilio.com/docs/flex/quickstart/getting-started-plugin#deploy-your-flex-plugin) page.